-Lexia® is the Structured Literacy expert.
-For 40 years, the company has focused solely on literacy, and today provides a full spectrum of solutions for both students and teachers.
+Lexia® Learning is the Structured Literacy expert.
+For more than 35 years, the company has focused solely on literacy, and today provides a full spectrum of solutions for both students and teachers.
 From curriculum to assessment and professional learning, Lexia solutions can be used together or individually to meet all Structured Literacy needs for any student.
 We also offer solutions that build teacher confidence in teaching literacy, providing the background, depth of knowledge, and tools necessary to effectively instruct a range of students.
-Our solutions are designed for implementation at scale, currently serving more than 5.5 million students across more than 20,000 school districts.
+Our solutions are designed for implementation at scale, currently serving more than 6.5 million students, and more than 600,000 educators.

-Why LETRS?
+Why Lexia LETRS?

 The Lexia LETRS® (Language Essentials for Teachers of Reading and Spelling) Suite is comprehensive professional learning designed to provide early childhood and elementary educators and administrators with deep knowledge to be literacy and language experts in the science of reading.
-Developed by Dr. Louisa Moats and leaders in the field of literacy, LETRS teaches the skills needed to master the foundational and fundamentals of reading and writing instruction-phonological awareness, phonics, fluency, vocabulary, comprehension, and written language.
+Developed by Dr. Louisa Moats and leaders in the field of literacy, Lexia LETRS teaches the skills needed to master the foundational and fundamentals of reading and writing instruction-phonological awareness, phonics, fluency, vocabulary, comprehension, and written language.

-The LETRS Suite is designed for educators and leaders of pre-K-3 students-as well as for teachers who work with fourth and fifth grade students who struggle to learn to read-to accelerate teacher knowledge, improve instruction, and change students' literacy journeys.
-LETRS aligns to the Minnesota Read Act and is on the state-approved professional development list.
+The Lexia LETRS Suite is designed for educators and leaders of pre-K through third-grade students, as well as for teachers who work with fourth- and fifth-grade students who struggle to learn to read, to accelerate teacher knowledge, improve instruction, and change students' literacy journey.